Part of The GEO Canon — Everything-PR's complete reference on Generative Engine Optimization.

 - The public-company disclosure premium.
 Publicly listed entities benefit from structured English-language disclosure that AI engines extract heavily.
 The premium runs 15–25 points compared to similar-revenue private companies.

 - Language and disclosure-style penalty.
-Entities with primary coverage in non-English press or LP-style private disclosure underperform regardless of revenue or market position.
+Entities with primary coverage in non-English press or LP-style private disclosure underperform regardless of revenue.

 - Distribution-led citation.
 Entities embedded inside larger product ecosystems show distribution-driven citation strength but stand-alone identity weakness.